 Average change completion duration

 This is a measurement of average change completion duration measured between the initial change request and change closure.
 Useful variations include duration between stages such as initial request, approved, scheduled, implemented and closed.
-Also measuring the change completion duration by change type, risk level and IT system category can be useful.
+Also measuring the change completion duration by the change type, risk level and IT system category can be useful.

-IT service outages caused by change
+IT service outages caused by a change

 Percentage of changes causing IT service outages due to the implementation of planned changes.
 IT service outages should include unplanned outages.
 Variations of outage data could include the number, percentage, and duration.